 If you click on this malicious link, you may get a virus on your computer or phone that can give the hacker access to your personal information and cause your device to slow down.
 The hacker may also be able to access your Facebook profile, which enables them to send similar messages to your friends to continue the hacking chain.

 That’s why removing the “Look Who Died” Facebook Messenger virus isn’t only essential for your online security but for the security of your Facebook friends as well.
-Here's what to know about the "Look Who Died" scam, how to prevent it using the best antivirus software, and what to do if your device is compromised by malware.
+Here's what to know about the "Look Who Died" scam, how to prevent it using the best antivirus software with real-time protection, and what to do if your device is compromised by malware.

 How to avoid the “Look Who Died” virus